What's the deal with fertility vitamins for men?

 Vitamin C

-As an antioxidant, vitamin C can help boost the immune system and there is a link to it improving male fertility.
+As an antioxidant, vitamin C can help boost the immune system and is linked to improving male fertility.

 Zinc